 The student will receive distinct grades on the History of International Security written exam, the Politics of International Security written exam, and the special field exam.
 The possible grades on the written exams are: High Pass, Pass, Low Pass, and Fail.
 Except for the grades, no additional comments about the written exam will be provided to students.
 A grade of Low Pass or higher is required on all three written exams for the student to proceed to oral examinations.
 Students who fail any written exam do not proceed to oral examinations and must retake only the failed written exam at the next opportunity.
 A second failure on any written or oral examination is grounds for dismissal from the program by the Security Studies Director.

 Students who pass the written general field exams and the special field exam proceed to an individual oral exam with the same interdisciplinary Exam Committee which designed and evaluated the written components of the general field exams and the PhD advisor who designed and evaluated the special field exam.
 It is the student’s responsibility to organize a suitable time for the oral exam.
 Students should start the process of finding an oral exam time prior to written exams, as finding a time when all faculty members are available may require some effort.
 It is easier to cancel an oral exam in the event that you do not pass a portion of the written exams than to schedule oral exams at the last minute.
 You should schedule a two-hour block of time for your orals.
-Once you have a date and time agreeable to all, contact the Executive Coordinator for assistance in reserving a room.
+Once you have a date and time agreeable to all, contact the Administrative Assistant for assistance in reserving a room.

 The student will receive one overall grade for their exam efforts.
 The possible grades are: Distinction, High Pass, Low Pass, and Fail.